dmlc/minpy/README.md

 * Graceful fallback for missing operations to NumPy.
 * Transparent device and partition specification.

+## MXNet version

+Currently both MXNet and MinPy are going through rapid development.
+MinPy is not guaranteed to work with all MXNet versions.

+This version of MinPy is tested to work with MXNet at 3fb29a3.

 ## How to get started

 The project is still a work-in-progress.
 You could look at this [tutorial](https://github.com/dmlc/minpy/blob/master/examples/demo/minpy_tutorial.ipynb) to understand its concept.
 Documents are hosted [here](https://minpy.readthedocs.io/en/latest/).